lianyh/MultiDCoX/README.md

 <br />
 <br />
 <br />
-Please contact the author of this program Herty Liany, email: e0146315@u.nus.edu if you encountered any problems.
-Thank you.
+Please contact the author of this program Herty Liany, email: e0146315@u.nus.edu if you encountered any problems. <br /> Thank you.
 <br />#(2017)